-That’s where Jeff Hampton and The Hampton Law Firm comes in.
-At The Hampton Law Firm, you will find a team of aggressive, experienced and strategic DWI attorneys who know how to get results.
+That’s where Jeff Hampton and The Hampton Criminal Defense Attorneys, PLLC comes in.
+At The Hampton Criminal Defense Attorneys, PLLC, you will find a team of aggressive, experienced and strategic DWI attorneys who know how to get results.
 If you’re facing felony charges as serious as Intoxication Assault, you need the best intoxication assault lawyers on your side.
-Call 817-435-2909 now to schedule a free case review with the Hampton Law Firm.
+Call 817-435-2909 now to schedule a free case review with the Hampton Criminal Defense Attorneys, PLLC.

 Texas Penal Code Regarding Intoxication Assault Charges

 Under Texas Code, Section 49.07 you can face intoxication assault charges if you’re responsible, purposefully or accidentally, for serious injury that occurs to another person if you are operating a motor vehicle, watercraft, aircraft or an amusement ride while intoxicated.